 Distinctive features: Distinctive 'letterbox' shape desktop calculator using electronics transitional between Medium-Scale Integration (MSI) and Large-Scale Integration (LSI).

 Display: Display is 12 digits "Nixie" type tubes.

 Technology: Fairchild SL-35021, SL-35022, SL-35023, SL-35024, SL-35025 date coded to the beginning of 1971, & other ICs on 2 boards.

 338 x 137 x 78 mm (13.3" x 5.4" x 3.1").

 Similar electronics to the Casio 121K but a completely different looking calculator.

-Casio were the first to produce calcutors of this design with the display at the side of the keyboard.
+Casio were the first to produce calculators of this design with the display at the side of the keyboard.
 This was one of a series of similar looking designs but with gradually advancing electronics.
-Some were produced for Commodore and Remington.
+Some were also produced for marketing by Commodore and Remington.

 Casio have always been at the forefront of the development of electronic calculators.

 Fairchild, one of the giants of the semiconductor world at this time, were only briefly involved with calculator integrated circuits.

 The 4 large ICs among a scattering of small ones illustrates the growing takeover of the electronic functions by Large Scale Integrated-Circuits (LSI) at this time.